Where to Stay in Lisbon - A Local’s Neighborhood Guide

 Alcântara, Estrela & Madragoa

-Still central, but away from major tourist centers, these 3 neighborhoods are residential and very pleasant.
+Still central, but away from major tourist centers, they are residential and very pleasant.
 They’re popular with wealthy locals and expats and you’ll find lots of good shops, pleasant cafes, and lovely parks and squares.
 The vibe is calm, but lively.

 I think these areas make for an excellent base for visitors with at least a few days here and who want to be central, but somewhere residential and less touristy.